-Fee changes for students who already hold a Higher Education qualification
+Fees and funding for undergraduate students who already hold a HE qualification

 Do you already hold an undergraduate HE (Higher Education) qualification?
-Are you intending to start a full-time undergraduate programme in 2013 that leads to an equivalent or lower qualification (ELQ) than the one you already hold?
+Are you intending to start an undergraduate programme in 2014 that leads to an equivalent or lower qualification (ELQ) than the one you already hold?

 ELQ fee information